About BrainTx (formerly CDT-DB)

 The BrainTx includes easy links to relevant bioinformatics database sites.
 Thus, one can easily access additional information about most CD genes through these links.

 Accession ID and EST sequences information: NCBI-Nucleotide.
 General information: MGI, Ensembl, UniGene, NCBI(Entrez)-Gene,

 OMIM, GEO, KEGG.
 Genome information: Harvester, UCSC Mouse Genome Browser Gateway.

 BioGPS, STRING.
 RIKEN databases: RIKEN MetaDatabase, FANTOM, BioResource.

 Nervous system: BrainStars, SynDB, Mouse Neuronal Expression Database, Molecular Brain Mouse Brain Transcriptome.

 GoPubMed, iHOP, PubMed (NCBI).
 Cellular expression information: Allen Brain Atlas, GenePaint, BGEM.
 Microarray information: Affymetrix.

-INCF Japan-Node (NIJC) databases: J-Node Cross-database Search, ViBrism, Cerebellar Platform, Mouse Phenotype Database.
+ex-INCF Japan Node databases: ViBrism, Cerebellar Platform, Mouse Phenotype Database.

 To complement the gene annotation information, the BrainTx lists papers selected by us and cited by relevant databases, and contains links to PubMed.